Rjesh2006/Block_chain/Consenceous.md

   - Projects may experiment with or combine mechanisms to address specific needs.

     - Emerging consensus mechanisms:
       - Proof of Authority (PoA): Relies on trusted validators to verify transactions and create new blocks.
       - Proof of History (PoH): Uses historical data to establish the order of transactions.
       - Proof of Space (PoSpace): Utilizes unused storage space on devices to validate transactions and create new blocks.

-This version provides additional spacing between each sub-point for better readability.

 [sources- : builtin.com](https://builtin.com/blockchain/consensus-mechanism)